Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     cray bos sessiontemplate describe $BOS_TEMPLATE --format json|jq '.boot_sets[] | select(.node_list)'
     ```

-    If this query returns empty, then skip to sub-step 3.
+    * If this query returns empty, then skip to booting the nodes.
-    If this query returns with data, then one or more boot sets within the BOS Session template
+    * If this query returns with data, then one or more boot sets within the BOS Session template
       reference nodes explicitly by xname.
-Consider adding your new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).
+Consider adding the new nodes to this list (sub-step 1) or adding them on the command line (sub-step 2).

-    1. Adding new nodes to your list.
+    1. (`ncn#`) Add new nodes to the list.

        1. Dump the current Session template.